jtanner-af/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to JT's blog!
 ---
+# JT's Blog for Skills Training!

+## Learning in progress :-)